KevinCecchini/FootballIQ/README.md

 The project reconstructs real possession states and compares the option actually selected by the ball carrier with the alternative passing options available at that moment.

-Each decision is represented through features such as:
+Each decision is represented through contextual passing-option information including:

-- Expected pass completion
+- Expected pass completion (xPass)
-- Expected threat
+- Expected threat (xThreat)
 - Passing option score
-- Pass distance
-- Forward progression
-- Distance to the nearest defender
-- Passing-lane obstruction
 - Actual selected receiver

+Additional spatial features such as pass distance, forward progression, defender proximity and passing-lane obstruction were explored during feature-engineering development.

 The project quantifies the gap between the option selected by the player and the highest-value alternative estimated by the model.